Course Catalog for MUSIC

 Before Lady Gaga and Beyoncé

 A broad survey of the music and music-making traditions of European and North American women from antiquity to the present.
 We explore the work and lives of women active as composers and performers in a range of genres, including the classical traditions, blues, jazz, and hip hop.
 No previous training or experience in music is required.
-(ART)
+(ARIP)

 MUSC 173